valtterisa/student-overall-app/README.md

 FEEDBACK_EMAIL_TO=email_to_send_feedback_to
 ```

+**Note:**
-**Note:** Set up your own Supabase and Upstash instances.
-Resend can't be used without admin's API-key.
-So just let it be :)
+- Set up your own Supabase and Upstash instances
+- Resend API key is optional (only needed for feedback form functionality)
+- The app uses `localePrefix: 'as-needed'` - Finnish (default) has no prefix, other locales use `/en` or `/sv`

 ### 4. Run the Development Server